ourstudio-se/identity-server/docs/topics/signin.rst

 IdentityServer does not provide any user-interface or user database for user authentication.
 These are things you are expected to provide or develop yourself.

-If you need a starting point for a basic UI (login, logout, consent and manage grants), you can use our `quickstart UI <https://github.com/IdentityServer/IdentityServer4.Quickstart.UI>`_.

-The quickstart UI authenticates users against an in-memory database.
-You would replace those bits with access to your real user store.
-We have samples that use :ref:`ASP.NET Identity <refAspNetIdentityQuickstart>`.

 Login Workflow
 ^^^^^^^^^^^^^^
 When IdentityServer receives a request at the authorization endpoint and the user is not authenticated, the user will be redirected to the configured login page.